ihusemann/ivy-orm/packages/ivy-kit/README.md

 # Ivy Kit

-Ivy Kit is a CLI migrator tool for [IvyORM](https://www.npmjs.com/package/ivy-orm), a fully type-safe "ORM" for Azure AI Search.
+Ivy Kit is a CLI migrator tool for [Ivy ORM](https://www.npmjs.com/package/ivy-orm), a fully type-safe "ORM" for Azure AI Search.
 Use Ivy Kit to manage your AI Search data plane, like creating indexes and indexers.

 # Documentation